Quantitative easing: History

 The Bank of Japan introduced QE from March 19, 2001, until March 2006, after having introduced negative interest rates in 1999.
-Most western central banks adopted similar policies in the aftermath of the great financial crisis of 2008.
+Most western central banks adopted similar policies in the aftermath of the 2008 financial crisis.

 Precedents

-A policy similar to quantitative easing had been implemented within the Roman Empire as a response to a financial crisis on 33 A.D.

 The US Federal Reserve belatedly implemented policies similar to the recent quantitative easing during the Great Depression of the 1930s.
 Specifically, banks' excess reserves exceeded 6 percent in 1940, whereas they vanished during the entire postwar period until 2008.
 Despite this fact, many commentators called the scope of the Federal Reserve quantitative easing program after the 2008 crisis "unprecedented".

 Japan (2001–2006)

 A policy termed "quantitative easing" (量的緩和, ryōteki kanwa, from 量的 "quantitative" + 緩和 "easing") was first used by the Bank of Japan (BoJ) to fight domestic deflation in the early 2000s.
 The BOJ had maintained short-term interest rates at close to zero since 1999.
 The Bank of Japan had for many years, and as late as February 2001, stated that "quantitative easing ... is not effective" and rejected its use for monetary policy.

 The Bank of Japan adopted quantitative easing on 19 March 2001.
 Under quantitative easing, the BOJ flooded commercial banks with excess liquidity to promote private lending, leaving them with large stocks of excess reserves and therefore little risk of a liquidity shortage.
 The BOJ accomplished this by buying more government bonds than would be required to set the interest rate to zero.
 It later also bought asset-backed securities and equities and extended the terms of its commercial paper-purchasing operation.
 The BOJ increased commercial bank current account balances from ¥5 trillion to ¥35 trillion (approximately US$300 billion) over a four-year period starting in March 2001.
 The BOJ also tripled the quantity of long-term Japan government bonds it could purchase on a monthly basis.
 However, the seven-fold increase notwithstanding, current account balances (essentially central bank reserves) being just one (usually relatively small) component of the liability side of a central bank's balance sheet (the main one being banknotes), the resulting peak increase in the BOJ's balance sheet was modest, compared to later actions by other central banks.
 The Bank of Japan phased out the QE policy in March 2006.